-636. A three tier monitoring program has been proposed comprising compliance monitoring, impact monitoring, and external or independent monitoring, as the key elements of the EIA.
+693. A three tier monitoring program has been proposed comprising compliance monitoring, impact monitoring, and external or independent monitoring, as the key elements of the EIA.
 The main purpose of this monitoring program is to ensure that the various tasks detailed in the environmental management plan, particularly the mitigation measures are implemented effectively and also to evaluate Project's impacts on the key environment and social parameters.
-Different types of monitoring are presented in the following sections and the locations of monitoring are presented in Figure 11.1.
+Different types of monitoring are presented in the following sections and monitoring locations during Demolition, Site Preparation and Construction Phases and Operation Phase are presented in Figure 11.1 and Figure 11.2 respectively.
+The monitoring points, its elaborative form with coordinates and attributes are presented in Table 11.1 for Operation Phase.
+Monitoring point notations are also same for the Demolition, Site Preparation and Construction Phases, for this reason is not shown separately.